klauer/epics-sumo-mirror/doc/reference-sumo.rst

     Specify the support directory.
 If this option is not given take the current working directory as support directory.
 A default for this option can be put in a configuration file.
+``--localbuilddir BUILDDIR``
+    Specify a *local* support directory.
+Modules from the directory specifed by --builddir are used but this directory is not modfied.
+All new builds are created in the local build directory and only the build database file there is modified.
 ``-o OUTPUTFILE, --output OUTPUTFILE``
     Define the output for commands 'useall' and 'use'.
 If this option is not given, 'useall' and 'use' write to 'configure/RELEASE'.
 If this option is